Mesabloo/coqide.kak/README.md

 This plugin aims at providing a functional and usable `coqidetop` wrapper for use with Kakoune.

-**Disclaimer:** While this plugin somehow works sometimes, it is definitely hard to test it.
+**:warning: Disclaimer:** While this plugin somehow works sometimes, it is definitely hard to test it.
 The goal was to create a correct wrapper for using Coq in Kakoune, and it has been realized.
 However, working with an undocumented protocol (yes, the XML protocol of `coqidetop` is undocumented for the most part; I had to check in other plugins such as Coqoune or VSCoq to understand some queries) as well as a heavily asynchronous codebase is very hard, and I do not feel like I'll be really maintaining this plugin in the future.
 This was more like a Proof of Concept than a real usable product (it is usable!
 But be aware that bugs will happen).

+For a list of things left to do, see the end of this README.

 -----------------